auriq/essentia_docs/source/install/local/index.rst

    This software is subject to the End-User License Agreement located in :doc:`license`.

-This local installation is using Essentia version 3.1.0.3.
-See :doc:`newoptions`.

 ..
 Essentia requires Python 2.7.5 or greater.
 If you encounter the error: "ess requires Python 2.7.5 and up." during installation then you need to install a newer version of Python.

 This software requires python2.7.5 or higher, pip2.7 and wget.